External Funding Guidelines

 Proposal Submission Guidelines

-For investigator-initiated proposals:
+For investigator-initiated proposals

-For limited submission proposals:
+For limited submission proposals

 Procedure when Kean University is not the lead (submitting) institution

-ORSP must be notified immediately when faculty, staff or administrators are asked to collaborate with another institution that will be submitting a proposal for external funding.
+ORSP must be notified immediately when faculty, staff, or administrators are asked to collaborate with another institution that will be submitting a proposal for external funding.
 All University guidelines and policies for external funding apply to collaborative proposals submitted by other institutions.
-The faculty, staff or administrator should provide ORSP with a contact in the collaborating institution.
+The faculty, staff or administrator should provide ORSP with a contact at the collaborating institution.
 In some instances, ORSP will need to work directly with the sponsored programs office in the collaborating institution.

-Required cost sharing or match
+Required cost-sharing or match

 The University defines cost sharing as out-of-pocket or in-kind project costs contributed by the University.
 Match is defined as funding that is pledged to match a portion of the primary sponsor’s funding and may come from the University or a third party.
 Cost-sharing/match can only be added to a proposal if it is required by the sponsor as one of the eligibility criteria to submit an application.
 Voluntary cost-sharing/match will not be allowed.
 All requests for out-of-pocket cost sharing/match must be approved in writing by the President before a proposal can be submitted.
 Requests should be obtained 21 days prior to the grant submission date.

 Requirements for including a sub-grant or subcontract